Stephan Swanepoel

-Stephan Jacobus Swanepoel (also commonly known as Stefan Swanepoel; born 2 December 1981) is a Namibian cricketer who has represented Namibian national team at international level.
+Stephan Jacobus Swanepoel (also commonly known as Stefan Swanepoel; born 2 December 1981) is a Namibian cricketer who has represented the Namibian national team at international level.
 He played as a frontline right-handed batsman and specialist wicketkeeper.
 He has also played for Welwitschia Invitation XI, Blumfelde XI and Namibia A sides.

 He made his international debut in February 2003.
-He was part of Namibia's first ever ODI team and was part of Namibia's first ever World Cup team.
+He was part of Namibia's first ever ODI team and also of Namibia's first ever World Cup team.

 He holds the Namibian record of having played the most number of matches for Namibia at Under-19 World Cups with 19 matches coming in 3 different U-19 World Cup tournaments in 1998, 2000 and in 2002.
 He also holds the record for second joint most appearances by any player in the history of ICC U-19 Cricket World Cups along with Greg Thompson of Ireland.
 He also holds the record for being the all-time leading run-scorer for Namibia in Youth One-Day Internationals as well as in ICC Under-19 Cricket World Cup tournaments with a tally of 435 runs in 19 matches with all 19 off them at the U-19 World Cups.